ijonas/hollybush/README.markdown

 Hollybush is a gem to manage flexible structured lists, using MongoDB as a backing database.
 Hollybush is intended to be used in a variety of scenarios including outlining tools and todo list managers.

+WARNING: This gem is currently under heavy development and subject to a shedload of change.
+You're best not using it.

 ## Copyright

 (The MIT License)